Living with a “border-less heart” in the world of “man-made borders”…

 ~ Dan Curtis, The Mayor of City of Whitehorse

 “Keep your eyes on the stars and your feet on the ground.” ~ Theodore Roosevelt

-Sometimes saline and sometimes saccharine, life is like a fruit-shake with a distinctive diversity of flavors. ~ Gurdeep Pandher
+Sometimes saline and sometimes saccharine, life is like a fruit-shake with a distinctive diversity of flavours. ~ Gurdeep Pandher

 … and I do feel that …